 Mycoplasma can wreak havoc with any form of cell culture.
 Unlike most other bacterial or fungal contaminations that are obvious within a matter of days, mycoplasma contamination can go completely undetected.
 Mycoplasma can severely compromise cell growth and proliferation, expose your cells to unwanted metabolites, and severely impact the levels of protein, RNA and DNA in your cultures negating the validity of your findings.

 PCR detection tools are available and should be routinely carried out in iPSC labs.
-If a contamination is found it is crucial to dispose of all cultures with the contamination and get rid of associated reagents.
+If contamination is found, it is crucial to dispose of all cultures with the contamination and get rid of associated reagents.
 Traditional antibiotics are ineffective against mycoplasma.
 However, some success can be achieved with long and intense exposure to plasmocin.
-This is not 100% effective 12.
+However, this is not 100% effective12.

 Culturing iPSCs is a challenging yet rewarding process.
 The ability to study any human cell type from any genetic background is unparalleled and the breakthroughs made using iPSCs will only continue to grow.
 While there may be many different ways to culture iPSCs, what is important is that you know how to robustly assess and maintain the quality of your iPSCs.